 With that in mind, Coach Core uses elite coaches to mentor those on the programme.
 Graduation ceremonies , have been led by the likes of Will Greenwood, Judy Murray, Mark Hunter and Max Whitlock.
 Greenwood insisted that no-one ever improves as a sports person by being shouted at.

 I played under a coach who was literally purple with rage every time we went into the dressing room at half time.
 He’d spray the walls with rage.
 Did it make me a better player?
 No. Did it makes us a better team?
 Of course not.
 Will Greenwood

 Young people on the programme train as an apprentice with an exciting employer and obtain unparalleled qualifications, experiences and opportunities across an intensive 12 month period.
 They work for 30 hours a week, for at least one full year – during which time the employment will be paid – and graduate to become a coach and role model in their community for the next generation.

-At the aforementioned graduation ceremony in London, some of the 250 young people who have gone through the intensive apprenticeship watched on as Prince Harry spoke.
-People like 18-year-old Alisha Wilson, now working as a full-time swimming coach in Glasgow after graduating in June.
+At a 2017 graduation ceremony in London, some of the 500+ young people who have gone through the intensive apprenticeship watched on as Prince Harry spoke.
+People like 18-year-old Alisha Wilson, now working as a full-time swimming coach in Glasgow after graduating.
 Or 19-year-old Muhammed Mumin, who spent a year with Coach Core before going to college to study business.
 Or Andre Nathaniel-George, an 18-year-old from Harrow, now working as a tennis coach for the sports charity Greenhouse.